TwinkieTweaks/TwinkieForever/README.md

 - Hiding the in-game HUD might also hide the Twinkie UI or make it look weird.
 To fix this, try changing your shader quality to something different.

 ## Medal.tv
-Due to Medal's uncooperativeness, you might have to do these following steps to make Twinkie work alongside it:
+You might have to do these following steps to make Twinkie work alongside it:
 - Make sure your Medal app is up to date first.
 - Then, in Settings > Advanced and in the "Advanced | Recording section, turn on "Force Window Capture".
 Keep in mind that **this is an experimental setting**, **it might not work at all** or **it might make your clips stuttery** but it is worth trying.